-The B role plays were more challenging, and they required candidates to respond spontaneously to an unexpected question, provide a reaction to a situation, and operate in a tense other than the present tense.
-Again, most centres conducted this part of the examination well but a very small number of centres created new tasks and few centres chose to examine the candidates on this role play only which also affected the candidates' marks as they were awarded marks for only one role play.
+Role plays B are more challenging, and they required candidates to respond naturally to an unexpected question, provide a reaction to a situation, and operate in a tense other than the present tense.
+Most centres also conducted this part of the examination well but very few centres made new tasks and a few chose to examine the candidates on this role play only which also affected the candidates' marks as they were awarded marks for only one role play.
 Candidates should not be allowed to choose from role play cards; they should be handed one role play card only and examined from both role play section A and B.